masoudrahimi39/Obstacle-Avoidance-using-Arduino/README.md

-# Obstacle Avoidance Robot using Arduino
+# Obstacle Avoidance using Arduino

 This project implements an obstacle-avoidance robot using Arduino.
 The robot is equipped with ultrasonic sensors to detect obstacles and stepper motors for movement.
 When an obstacle is detected, the robot stops to avoid a collision.
 The goal of this project is to demonstrate basic robotics principles and sensor integration.